Virginia Military Institute removes Confederate statue

 “The history of VMI over the past 181 years is well documented.
 Stonewall Jackson’s ties to Lexington and the Institute as an instructor are part of that history,” Wins said.
 But “VMI does not define itself by this statue and that is why this move is appropriate,” he added.

-The school said contractors will remove the bronze statue on Monday before reinstalling it at the Virginia Museum of the Civil War and New Market Battlefield State Historical Park.
-It said the relocation will cost $209,000, funds to be paid out of VMI’s facility maintenance and operations account.
+The statue’s relocation will cost $209,000, funds to be paid out of VMI’s facility maintenance and operations account.